 Population of Counties in Texas (2019)

-Loving County in eastern Texas is both the smallest county in the state (and the second-smallest in the nation after Kalawao County in Hawaii, which has a population of 88), with a tiny population of just 115 according to the 2018 census.
-However, Loving County also has the biggest increase in population, with a growth rate of 36.90% (although the actual number of people represented by this number is still very small, given the overall population of the county).
+Loving County in eastern Texas is both the smallest county in the state (and the second-smallest in the nation after Kalawao County in the state of Hawaii, which has a population of 88), with a tiny population of just 134 according to the most recent census estimate for the area (a jump up from the recorded 82 residents in 2010).
+However, Loving County also has the biggest increase in population, with a growth rate of 63.4% (although the actual number of people represented by this number is still very small, given the overall population of the county).